bcomnes/node-handbook/README.md

 [![](img/grunts.gif)](https://www.youtube.com/watch?v=YQwYNca4iog)

-### A tool of my own
+### A tool of your own

-When you decide you need a custom devTool, follow this general design process:
+When you decide you need a custom dev Tool, follow this general design process:

-1. Write your tool as a node library that can be tested and consumed by other node libraries, in a generic and independent way.
+1. Write your tool as a node module that can be tested and consumed by other node modules, in a generic and independent way.
-2. Write a CLI interface that consumes the library, and bundle it with the library.
+2. Write a CLI interface that consumes the library, and bundle it with the library (bonus points if you write it to accept [`stdin` so that it can be piped together](https://nodejs.org/api/process.html#process_process_stdin) with other tools.)
 3. Finally, write a separate, ecosystem specific module that requires your generic library and provides the correct interface to grunt/gulp etc.

-Step 3 is often optional, because someone who wants to use your tool with a task runner can easily do the work for you.
+Step 3 is often optional.
+Write these interface with task runners that you care about, and support contributors who ant to write an task-runner specific interface for your module.

 ## Utopia `npm`